yaacov/rag-chat-interface/README.md

 A powerful and secure document interaction system that transforms any document into an interactive knowledge base.
 Using advanced AI models that run entirely on-premises, DocuChat allows you to have natural conversations with your documents while maintaining complete data privacy and security.

+## Security & Privacy

+- **Complete Data Isolation**: All documents and conversations stay within your network
+- **On-Premises Processing**: AI models run locally, ensuring no data leaves your secure environment
+- **Local Vector Storage**: Document embeddings are stored in your local Milvus instance
+- **Network Control**: No external API dependencies for core functionality

 ## Demo

 ![Demo GIF](static/rag.gif)